Learn German with Videos: 10 Uber Useful YouTube Clips to Learn How to Speak German

 German videos for students go way beyond the dry DVDs made for high school classrooms.

-YouTube is a site for procrastination, right?
+YouTube is a goldmine of German videos for students.

 You’re probably more used to flashcards, dictionaries, and textbooks, especially if you’ve studied German in a classroom setting.

 Of course, like many learners, you’ve probably tried to learn German vocabulary by watching German TV or German films—these are awesome ways to expand your German knowledge.
 But if you’re a brand-new German student, watching an entire movie in German might be a bit intimidating.